 The timely press releases, the Institute's website and its annual calendar were the main media used to disseminate information.
-An Advance Release Calendar (ARC) is posted on the web site to provide clients with the release dates of the high frequency publications.
-The web site is currently being redesigned, effort in an to improve dissemination of information to the public.
+An Advance Release Calendar (ARC) is posted on the website to provide clients with the release dates of the high frequency publications.
+The website is currently being redesigned, in an effort to improve the dissemination of information to the public.
 The annual calendar was also another medium used to provide ready reference information from surveys and reports published by the Institute as well as to highlight the work of the organization.